NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 Some of the most popular war-gaming systems are produced by _Games Workshop_ @gw-size.
 One of their more popular systems, _Warhammer 40k_, has a core rule-book of 60 pages @40k-rules and the simplified version of another game system, _Kill Team_, is a rather dense three page spread @kt-lite-rules.
 This complexity can be off putting to new players.
 Many tabletop / boardgames suffer from a players first few games taking significantly longer than is advertised due to needing to constantly check the rules.

-As well as this, new players are likely to take longer to make decisions as they are not familiar with the game's mechanics of what constitutes a "good" move (sometimes referred to as "analysis paralysis").
+As well as this, new players are likely to take longer to make decisions as they are not familiar with the game's mechanics of what constitutes a "good" move #footnote("sometimes referred to as 'analysis paralysis'") .
 This can be exacerbated by the game's reliance on dice rolls to determine the outcome of actions.
 Meaning that seemingly "optimal" moves do not always result in favourable outcomes, causing an extended learning period for an already complex game.

 _Kill Team_ is a miniature war-game known as a "skirmish" game.
 This means the game is played on a smaller scale with only \~20 miniatures on the table at one time.
 The aim of the game is to compete over objectives on the board for points.
 Each player takes turns activating a miniature and performing actions with it.
 These a selection of actions are: moving to another location, shooting at an enemy, melee combat and capturing an objective.
 The game uses dice to determine the results of your models engaging in combat with each other with the required rolls being determined by the statistics of each "operative" (a miniature) involved and the terrain.